nats-io/nats-server/README.md

 --tlscacert FILE             Client certificate CA for verification
 ```

-Examples using the test certicates which are self signed for localhost and 127.0.0.1.
+Examples using the test certificates which are self signed for localhost and 127.0.0.1.

 ```bash
 > ./gnatsd --tls --tlscert=./test/configs/certs/server-cert.pem --tlskey=./test/configs/certs/server-key.pem